In home child care slip, trips, and falls

 Trips and falls happen when a foreign object is in the way of where someone is walking or the walking surface itself is uneven.
 Due to the nature of child care centers, with toys and others items commonly on the floors, trip and fall accidents are very common.
 Consider the following steps to reduce these common incidents:

 - Have parents wait outside the room when picking up and dropping off children.

 - Check often to make sure there are no items on the floors in entryways, exits, and walkways.

 - Keep halls, stairs, and all areas open to parents and visitors well lighted.

 - When having work done in your home keep visitors away from all work areas.

 - Check area rugs to make sure edges are not raised.
 This is a common tripping hazard.

 Most home based child care centers have unique characteristics that require your attention to reduce the risk of slips, trips, and falls.
 Regular observations of your home and its surroundings will allow you to identify hazards that need to be corrected.
 Take immediate action when hazards are observed before someone has a chance to fall.

 If an accident does occur on your property it is important to investigate and report it immediately.
 An investigation may include taking pictures of an area where someone fell, gathering contact information of anyone injured, and collecting the facts of the accident.
-Click here to learn more information on claim mitigation.
+Visit Markel's resource library to learn more about claim mitigation.

 *Markel Specialty is a business division of Markel Service, Incorporated, the underwriting manager for the Markel affiliated insurance companies.